Hydration & barrier

 Products with polyglutamic acid

-none tracked yetWe're not surfacing any tracked products containing polyglutamic acid right now — we'll add them as our verified retailers stock them.
+none tracked yetWe're not surfacing any tracked products containing polyglutamic acid right now — we'll add them as our authentic retailers stock them.

-We match by ingredient mentions in product copy from our verified retailers.
+We match by ingredient mentions in product copy from our authentic retailers.
 If we missed a product you know contains polyglutamic acid, let us know.

 Related ingredients